Subhumans (Canadian band): History

 The band split in April 1982.
 Brian Goble went on to join D.O.A. on bass and occasional lead vocals along with Dimwit on drums.
 Ron Allan and Mike Normal formed Shanghai Dog with Barry Taylor from The Young Canadians and Doug Andrew (later of Circus in Flames).
 Randy Bowman joined The Enigmas and later went on to join Vancouver band, The Scramblers, along with Ron Allan.
 Subhumans' songs have been covered by many other bands, including D.O.A., NoMeansNo, MDC, Overkill, Jingo de Lunch, and the Vancouver band Cub, and they are highly regarded within the punk community.

 A brief reunion saw the band tour western Canada in 1995.
 The lineup was Hannah and Goble, joined by Jon Williams on guitar and David "Salty" MacAnulty on drums.
-They released the album Pissed Off … With Good Reason the following year, a compilation of material previously released only on vinyl and previously unreleased recordings, including a live track & 4 demos recorded in 1981 and seven tracks recorded live in Edmonton during the 1995 tour.
+They released the album Pissed Off … With Good Reason the following year, a compilation of material previously released only on vinyl and previously unreleased recordings, including a live track and 4 demos recorded in 1981 and seven tracks recorded live in Edmonton during the 1995 tour.

-In 2005, the Subhumans reunited with the following line-up: Gerry Hannah on bass, Jon Card (ex-Personality Crisis, SNFU and D.O.A.) on drums, Wimpy Roy on vocals and Mike Graham on guitar.
+In 2005, the Subhumans reunited with the following line-up: Gerry Hannah on bass, Jon Card (ex-Personality Crisis, SNFU and D.O.A.) on drums, Wimpy Roy on vocals, and Mike Graham on guitar.
 They signed to Alternative Tentacles and G7 Welcoming Committee Records.
 A new album, New Dark Age Parade, was released in September 2006.
 Death Was Too Kind, a compilation of the band's early singles and EPs, was released in 2008.
 In 2010, the band released the album Same Thoughts, Different Day, a re-recorded version of their 1980 album Incorrect Thoughts.
 The band wanted to re-issue the original album, but were blocked by an American record company claiming ownership.
 Deciding it was likely less expensive than fighting a lengthy legal battle, the band chose to re-record the album, including "bonus songs" from the same era that had been unreleased.

 Although no formal break-up announcement was made, a string of shows in 2010 after the album's release proved to be the band's final performances.
-On December 7, 2014, lead singer Brian Goble died of a heart attack at the age of 57.
+On 7 December 2014, lead singer Brian Goble died of a heart attack at the age of 57.